advanced-computer-lab-2023/Abo-Mota-Clinic/README.md

 - View and accept the employment contract.
 - Add available time slots for appointments.
 - View information and health records of patients registered with me.
-- View all new and old prescriptions and their statuses.
 - Search for a patient by name.
 - Filter patients based on upcoming appointments.
 - Select a patient from the list.
-- Receive notifications of my appointments on the system and by mail.
 - Reschedule appointments for patients.
 - Schedule follow-up for a patient.
 - Add/delete medicine to/from the prescription from the pharmacy platform.